Xenijo/UpperQuest/README.md

 Prerequisites: Ensure that your Oculus Quest device is connected via USB.
 Download: Clone or download the repository to your local machine.
-Build: Build the solution using Visual Studio or your preferred IDE.
 Run: Launch the application and connect your Oculus Quest device.
 Adjust Settings: Use the interface to adjust CPU, GPU, and texture settings as desired.